Lucifer25x/fyne-text-editor/README.md

 | Created using fyne

-### This is really bad example of text editor.
+### This is a really bad example of text editor.
 But it is just for learning.

 ### Functions:
 * Open File